Dennis M. Kratz

 BA, Dartmouth College, Magna cum Laude, Phi Beta Kappa, 1963

-Dennis M. Kratz is dean of the School of Arts and Humanities and Ignacy and Celina Rockover Professor of Humanities at The University of Texas at Dallas.
+Dennis M. Kratz is Dean of the School of Arts and Humanities and Ignacy and Celina Rockover Professor of Humanities at The University of Texas at Dallas.
+Prior to his appointment in 1997 as Dean of A&H, he served as the University’s Dean of Undergraduate Education.
+As Dean, scholar and teacher, Kratz emphasizes “meaningful transformation.”

-Research emphasizes the continuation of the classical tradition in medieval and modern literature.
-He has published four books: Mocking Epic (1980); Waltharius and Ruodlieb (1984); The Romances of Alexander (1991); and, with Dr. Abby Robinson Kratz, Effective Listening Skills (1994).
-He has published numerous articles and reviews on subjects that include scholarly investigations of epic poetry, the changing concept of heroism, translation theory, Fantasy and Science Fiction.
-A translator of classical and medieval literature, Dr. Kratz has been co-editor of the journal Translation Review since 1979.
-He has received two grants from the Deutscher Akademischer Austauschdienst (Germany) to pursue his research, and in 1993 was Translator-in-Residence at the European Translators Collegium in Straelen, Germany.
-From 1987-89, he served as President of the American Literary Translators Association (ALTA).
+His research emphasizes the continuation and transformation of the western “heroic” tradition from classical antiquity through medieval and modern literature.
+He studies the ways in which artists seek both to maintain the essential qualities of that inheritance and to make it a vehicle for the expression of values more appropriate and meaningful for a contemporary audience.
+He has published four books: Mocking Epic: Waltharius, Alexandreis and the Problem of Christian Heroism (1980); Waltharius and Ruodlieb (1984); The Romances of Alexander (1991); and, with Dr. Abby Robinson Kratz, Effective Listening Skills (1994).
+He has also published numerous articles and reviews on subjects ranging from epic poetry and the changing nature of heroism to translation, translation theory, and Fantasy and Science Fiction.
+A translator of classical and medieval literature, Dr. Kratz was co-editor of the journal Translation Review from 1980-2017 and has served as President of the American Literary Translators Association.

-Dennis Kratz is married to Abby Kratz, Associate Provost at UT Dallas; they have one son, Matthew Kratz, who received his MA in Humanities from UT Dallas.
+Dr. Kratz is married to Dr. Abby Kratz, an Associate Provost at UT Dallas; they have one son, Matthew Kratz, who received an MA in History from UT Dallas.